Berlin Philharmonic: History

 In June 1999, the musicians elected Sir Simon Rattle as their next chief conductor.
 Rattle made it a condition of his signing with the Berlin Philharmonic that it be turned into a self-governing public foundation, with the power to make its own artistic and financial decisions.
 This required a change to state law, which was approved in 2001, allowing him to join the organization in 2002.
 In his first season, he initiated community projects, such as a performance of Stravinsky's Le Sacre du printemps danced by 250 public school children, documented in Rhythm Is It!.
-Rattle's contract with the orchestra was initially through 2012.
-In April 2008, the BPO musicians voted in favour of retaining Rattle as their chief conductor through 2018.
+Rattle's contract with the orchestra was initially until 2012.
+In April 2008, the BPO musicians voted in favour of retaining Rattle as their chief conductor until 2018.
 From 2006 to 2010, the general manager of the orchestra was Pamela Rosenberg.
 In September 2010, Martin Hoffmann became the orchestra's new Intendant.
 Hoffmann stood down as its Intendant after the close of the 2016/2017 season.
-Andrea Zietzschmann became Intendantin of the orchestra as of the 2017-2018 season.
-In December 2020, the orchestra announced the extension of Zietzschmann's contract as Intendantin through 31 August 2025.
+Andrea Zietzschmann became Intendantin of the orchestra as of the 2017–2018 season.
+In December 2020, the orchestra announced the extension of Zietzschmann's contract as Intendantin until 31 August 2025.
+In February 2024, the orchestra announced a further extension of Zietzschmann's contract as Intendantin through the summer of 2028.

 In 2006, the orchestra announced it would investigate its role during the Nazi regime.
 In 2007, Misha Aster published The Reich's Orchestra, his study of the relationship of the Berlin Philharmonic to the rulers of the Third Reich.
 Also in 2007, the documentary film The Reichsorchester by Enrique Sánchez Lansch was released.

 UNICEF appointed the Berlin Philharmonic Orchestra and Rattle as Goodwill Ambassadors in November 2007.
 On 10 January 2013, the orchestra announced the scheduled end of Rattle's tenure as artistic director and chief conductor in 2018.
 In 2014, the orchestra founded its own label, Berliner Philharmoniker Recordings.